 Times Square might be the most hashtag-worthy spot for ringing in the new year, but it's certainly not the best if you're a frugal partier seeking an equally grand experience.

 Local businesses are notorious for hiking up their prices when big crowds are in town for a major event.
-The cheapest hotel rates in New Orleans and Atlantic City, for instance, can rise in excess of 300 and 500 percent, respectively, on New Year’s Eve compared with their normal prices.
-The last thing you want to do in the final hours of 2018 is ruin your finances over one night of entertainment.
+That’s especially true for hotels, which can experience price increases of several hundred percent over the rest of the year.
+The last thing you want to do in the final hours of 2019 is ruin your finances over one night of entertainment.

 Curious to know how much cash Americans plan to blow this New Year’s Eve or what makes this festive holiday so festive?
 Make sure to check out WalletHub’s “50+ New Year’s Eve Facts – Traditions, Spending & More” infographic.